harbaum/SofTXT/README.md

 fischertechnik is using [Mixed Content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) here which may cause the SoftXT setup to fail on the latest browsers.

-In the brwosers javascript console you'll then find a message like
+In the browsers javascript console you'll then find a message like

 ```
 Blocked loading mixed active content “http://192.168.7.2/api/v1/ping”
 ```

-This will also prevent a real TXT-4.0.
-Once solution is to run the SoftXT and the browser accessing it on the same machine.
+This will also prevent a real TXT-4.0 from being connected.
+One solution is to run the SoftXT and the browser accessing it on the same machine.
 Another solution is to create a local copy of ROBO Pro Coding and serve it locally via http (instead of https).